Sad about the end of our Spring Term? Have no fear, the Fall Term course listings are here!

 OUR FALL 2017 TERM WILL BEGIN ON MONDAY, SEPTEMBER 11th!
 Courses will run Monday nights until November 6th, and Graduation will be held on November 13th.
 There will be no class on October 9th in honor of the federal holiday.

-Please note that this a preliminary course list.
-All courses are subject to change, and some may be added in the coming months.
-Registration will be available online early next week.
-If you would like to reserve a spot before then, contact us at firstname.lastname@example.org or (781) 340-7887.
+Please note that courses are subject to change, and some may be added in the coming months.
+Registration now available!
+Questions?
+Contact us at email@example.com or (781) 340-7887.

 Please also note that we are experimenting with a new time for the coming term!
 School will run from 6:30-9:00 pm.